esphome/esphome-docs/cookbook/display_time_temp_oled.rst

 Now setup the communication to the display and start fill the screen with live data!

-The ``reset_pin`` was not used in my hardware configuration as the display didn't had that pin exposed.
+The ``reset_pin`` was not used in my hardware configuration as the display didn't have that pin exposed.

 Note your ``address`` and ``model`` might be different, use the scan option to find the address of your display.